borisf/borisf.github.io/index.md

 <img src="img/Header.jpg" width="200"/>

-I am a Senior Software Engineer with Android and Google Play experience, working as a Partner Engineer at Google.
+I am a Senior Software Engineer with Java and Linux experience, working as a Partner Engineer at Google.
 I enjoy the intersection of technology, problem solving and people.

-My career has span from developing Android automatic updates and file synchronization apps to developer tools, [ClassyShark](https://github.com/google/android-classyshark) and [Gradle Recipes](https://github.com/android/gradle-recipes), to the server side, working on Google Play.
+My career has span from developing Android apps and games to developer tools, [ClassyShark](https://github.com/google/android-classyshark) and [Gradle Recipes](https://github.com/android/gradle-recipes), to the server side, working on Google Play.

 At Google, I guide companies on:
 * Google Play integrations - Billing, Multi Platform and Android Vitals.
-* Android APIs and internals - Memory, Build and ANR optimizations.
+* Android APIs and Linux internals - Memory, Build and ANR optimizations.

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.